pollfish/android-sdk-pollfish/README.md

 ## Steps Analytically (Documentation)

-You can see a step by step guide on how to integrate Pollfish surveys into your app at the official [Documentation page](http://www.pollfish.com/android)
+You can see a step by step guide on how to integrate Pollfish surveys at the official [Documentation page](http://www.pollfish.com/android)

 ## Try the look and feel of Pollfish surveys on Pollfish Demo App